 PLAY PEEK-A-BOO This game teaches infants that objects (and people) exist even when hidden.
 It’s also a fun way to bond with your child.

 GIVE THINGS TO HANDLE Provide objects of different colors, shapes, and textures to play with.
 Handling objects helps with hand-eye coordination and motor skills.
-Use everyday objects.
+And you can use everyday objects.
 You don’t need fancy toys to keep your baby’s attention!

 SUPPORT DISCOVERY Your infant discovers how the world works by experimenting.
 They also learn through repetition, so they might drop a spoon over and over to see what happens.
-Watch and assist!
+Watch and encourage!

 PLAY SEARCH AND FIND Put an object under a bucket or blanket and see if your child can find it.